ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

 Interested users are encouraged to read official documentation and `examples about Google Protobuf <https://developers.google.com/protocol-buffers/docs/pythontutorial#where-to-find-the-example-code>`_.

-Protobuf messages are powerful objects that not only allow quick access to the information stored in their defined fields, but are also nominally subscriptable and iterable in Python!
+Protobuf messages are powerful objects that not only allow quick access to the information stored in their defined fields, but are also nominally subscriptable and iterable in Python.
 Besides the main information about the different projects, this ``ListingReply`` also provides some contextual information such as the: